S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/respond-to-organizational-drivers.md

 ## Step 1: Confirm Relevance

-As a role keeper or team, before responding to a driver, it is essential to verify both that the driver is relevant _for the organization_ to respond to (i.e. it is in fact an _organizational driver_), **and** that it's yours or your team's responsibility to deal with it, or at least, that your doing so is beneficial and that it will cause no impediment or harm.
+As a rolekeeper or team, before responding to a driver, it is essential to verify both that the driver is relevant _for the organization_ to respond to (i.e. it is in fact an _organizational driver_), **and** that it's yours or your team's responsibility to deal with it, or at least, that your doing so is beneficial and that it will cause no impediment or harm.

 If you think that a driver is relevant, but it's someone else's responsibility to deal with it, pass it on to them instead (see also [Navigate via Tension](section:navigate-via-tension)).